-• Bits 7:0 - CAL7..0: Oscillator Calibration Value
+Bits 7..0 - CAL7..0: Oscillator Calibration Value

 Writing the calibration byte to this address will trim the Internal Oscillator to remove process variations from the Oscillator frequency.
-During Reset, the 1MHz calibration value which is located in the signature row High Byte (address 0x00) is automatically loaded into the OSCCAL Register.
-If the internal RC is used at other frequencies, the calibration values must be loaded manually.
-This can be done by first reading the signature row by a programmer, and then store the calibration values in the Flash or EEPROM.
-Then the value can be read by software and loaded into the OSCCAL Register.
+This is done automatically during Chip Reset.
 When OSCCAL is zero, the lowest available frequency is chosen.
 Writing non-zero values to this register will increase the frequency of the Internal Oscillator.
 Writing \$FF to the register gives the highest available frequency.
 The calibrated Oscillator is used to time EEPROM and Flash access.
 If EEPROM or Flash is written, do not calibrate to more than 10% above the nominal frequency.
 Otherwise, the EEPROM or Flash write may fail.
-Note that the Oscillator is intended for calibration to 1.0, 2.0z, 4.0, or 8.0MHz.
+Note that the Oscillator is intended for calibration to 1.0 MHz, 2.0 MHz, 4.0 MHz, or 8.0 MHz.
 Tuning to other values is not guaranteed, as indicated in Table 11.